cirosantilli/cirosantilli.github.io/x86-paging.md

                  segmentation                 paging

 Paging is only available on protected mode.
 The use of paging protected mode is optional.
 Paging is on iff the `PG` bit of the `cr0` register is set.

+### MMU

+Paging is done by the [Memory Management Unit](https://en.wikipedia.org/wiki/Memory_management_unit) (MMU) part of the CPU.
+Like many others (e.g. [x87 co-processor](https://en.wikipedia.org/wiki/X87), [APIC](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller)), this used to be by separate chip on early days, which was later integrated into the CPU.
+But the term is still used.

 ## Paging vs segmentation